About the author

 We’ve broken this list up into two sections.
 First, you’ll find grants for female documentary filmmakers exclusively, meaning you must be a woman to apply.
 These grants include:

-The documentary film grants for women bestowed by Chicken and Egg Pictures support female and non-binary filmmakers.
+The documentary film grants for women awarded by Chicken and Egg Films support female and gender-expansive filmmakers.

-In addition, 2025’s “Egg-celerator Lab” grantees were just announced.
-These awards go to nine feature documentary film projects, directed or co-directed by first or second-time directors.
-Each film receives a year-long mentorship and a $40,000 grant, to be put towards production.
-Additionally, four projects will each receive a $10,000 (Egg)celerator Lab finalist grant.
+Chicken & Egg Films offers multiple opportunities for funding and mentorship, but its flagship program is the (Egg)celerator Lab, which annually supports nine feature documentary film projects, directed or co-directed by first or second-time directors.
+Each film receives a year-long mentorship and a $40,000 grant to be put towards production.

 This makes it an excellent opportunity for anyone who needs grants for female documentary filmmakers.

-FOFIF is also committed to the exhibition and promotion of women in film at its screenings at the Museum of Modern Art in New York City.
+FOFIF is also committed to the exhibition and promotion of women in film through its screenings at the Museum of Modern Art in New York City.

-The organization awards grants three times a year and has partnered with companies Heard City and Nice Shoes to offer post-production grants.
+Through its partnership with companies Heard City and Nice Shoes, the organization awards grants twice a year via its Short Film Fund program.
 To date, FOFIF has given funds to more than 54 projects, including Sundance Jury Award Winner Rest Stop by Crystal Kayiza.

 This film completion grant for $6,500 is awarded to a woman filmmaker for a film on physical or developmental disability issues.
 Directors and producers are eligible to apply.